 To configure the integration of SAP NetWeaver into Azure AD, you need to add SAP NetWeaver from the gallery to your list of managed SaaS apps.

-To configure and test Azure AD single sign-on with SAP NetWeaver, you need to complete the following building blocks:
+To configure and test Azure AD SSO with SAP NetWeaver, perform the following steps:

 To configure Azure AD single sign-on with SAP NetWeaver, perform the following steps: